watergis/maplibre-gl-terradraw/README.md

 );
 ```

-As default, all terradraw modes are enabled, you can disable options if you don't want to use them.
+As default, all Terra Draw modes are enabled, you can disable options if you don't want to use them.

-You can get terradraw instance by the following function.
+You can get Terra Draw instance by the following function.

 ```ts
 const drawControl = new MaplibreTerradrawControl();
 const drawInstance = drawControl.getTerraDrawInstance();
 ```

-You can add event listener to subscribe terradraw event as you wish.
-The below example is to subscribe `select` event of terradraw.
+You can add event listener to subscribe Terra Draw event as you wish.
+The below example is to subscribe `select` event of Terra Draw.

 ```ts
 drawInstance.on('select', (id: string) => {